pytroll/fcidecomp/documentation/verification-validation-test-cases-test-procedures/automatic_tests.rst

 :Note: The test case descriptions of the automated tests are extracted from the test files themselves.

-FCIDECOMP.CLI.TC.01.01: Test on decompression via command line tools
+FCIDECOMP.CLI.TC.01.01: decompression via command line tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. automodule:: test_CLI_TC_01_01